Reviewing Globalstar (GSAT) & Its Competitors

 |0.26

-Globalstar’s competitors have higher revenue and earnings than Globalstar.
-Globalstar is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Globalstar’s peers have higher revenue and earnings than Globalstar.
+Globalstar is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This table compares Globalstar and its competitors’ net margins, return on equity and return on assets.
+17.8% of Globalstar shares are held by institutional investors.
+Comparatively, 53.2% of shares of all “Communication services, not elsewhere classified” companies are held by institutional investors.
+62.2% of Globalstar shares are held by insiders.
+Comparatively, 20.6% of shares of all “Communication services, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary